petekip/udagram-server/README.md

 ```

 ### Deploying the application
+#### Build & produce deployment artifacts
+Build the project by running `npm run build` in your local directory.
+This will get the following done.
+* Transpile typescript
+* Collect and organize the source files
+* Build an archive

+#### Deploying the application to Elastic Beanstalk
 * Create a new application on Elastic Beanstalk: `eb init`
 * Create a new environment on Elastic Beanstalk: `eb create`
 * Deploy to Elastic Beanstalk: `eb deploy`